Battle of Jouami' al-Ulama: Background

 In 1699 Tunisian troops reinforced with Tripolitanian ones invaded the Beylik of Constantine, at the same time as the Moroccan ones invaded western Algeria.
-The Bey of Constantine at the time, Ali Khodja Bey was more prepared than his Mascaran counterpart, although he failed decisively in a battle near Constantine against Murad III Bey, and his commander Ibrahim Sharif.
+The Bey of Constantine at the time, Ali Khodja Bey, was more prepared than his Mascaran counterpart, although he failed decisively in a battle near Constantine against Murad III Bey, and his commander Ibrahim Sharif.
 Although his goal was not necessarily clear, he most likely wanted to incorporate Kabylia and Constantinois into Tunisia in a similar fashion to the Hafsid Kingdom.

 Battle

 After Ali Khoudja's decisive defeat, the Dey of Algiers Hadj Mustapha decided to elect Ahmed ben Ferhat as the new Bey of Constantine.

 The Tunisian army consisted of about 700 tents, while the Algerian army was barely 100.
 Thus, Murad was absolutely amused at the number of Algerian troops, and ordered his troops to rest.
 The Algerians themselves were uneasy, and thus Hadj Mustapha decided that the only way for them to succeed would be to ambush them.
 During the night while the Tunisians were asleep, the Algerian army mainly composed of light tribal cavalry moved in and attacked the Tunisians, and massacred about 7,000 of them.
 Murad and his commanders had to flee, while the Algerians moved into the ruins of their camps.

-This defeat caused a rout, and Murad III had to retreat back into Tunisian territories, abandoning all of his gains.
-Although he did lose, he attempted to raise another army in hopes of attacking Algeria again.
+This defeat caused a rout, and Murad III had to retreat back to Tunisian territories, abandoning all of his gains.
+He attempted to raise another army to attack Algiers again.
 He also sent his commander Ibrahim Sharif to Constantinople to recruit additional janissaries.

 Aftermath

-In 1702, Murad III was raising an army to start another offensive into Algiers.
-Ibrahim Sharif returned from Constantinople with a large amount of Turkish janissaries which pleased Murad III, although unknown to him, Ibrahim Sharif had specific plans.
-Acting on secret orders from the Ottoman Sultan Mustafa II, on 2 June he assassinated Murad III and killed his entire family, and restored Ottoman control over the territory, and ending the Muradid dynasty.
+In 1702, Murad III was raising an army for another offensive on Algiers.
+Ibrahim Shariff returned from Constantinople with a large number of Turkish janissaries which pleased Murad III. although unknown to him, Ibrahim Sharif, acting on secret orders from Ottoman Sultan Mustafa II, on 2 June he assassinated Murad III and killed his entire family, and restored Ottoman control over the territory, and ending the Muradid dynasty.
 He signed a peace treaty with the Algerians a few weeks later, ending the war with a status quo ante bellum.